Here’s how

-Here’s how Tyler responded to the unasked question during the course of his interview with Mr. Hamilton at First Street Elementary School:
+Tyler responded to the unasked question during the course of his interview with Mr. Hamilton at

+Mr. Hamilton: In reviewing your resume, I noticed that you’ve spent quite a bit of time with a group called Camp Wildcat.
+Can you tell me what that is?
 Tyler: Certainly.
 It’s a student organization at the University of Arizona that works with underprivileged students from throughout Tucson.
 We offer several camping experiences throughout the year at a facility several miles outside of town.
 University students volunteer as counselors, activity leaders, tutors, cooks, and a whole variety of other jobs.
 It’s a way of offering kids outdoor activities and experiences they may not get in an urban environment.
+Mr. Hamilton: What kinds of things did you do?

 Tyler: When I first got to the U of A I heard about this group during student orientation.
 I knew I wanted to get involved since I was planning to be a teacher.
 I started working in the student office and then volunteered for some of the weekend camps.
 I was hooked?
 I ran for Assistant Camp Director and was elected in my Junior year.
 I was put in charge of organizing the summer camp program, recruiting student volunteers, and coordinating all the activities – all while taking a full load of classes.
 Since I’m a detail person, I was able to stay focused and organized while still maintaining my sanity.
 I love working with people – particularly when we all have the same goal in mind.
 It was a very successful venture and, I believe I was able to use my talents in a very positive way – helping less-fortunate kids grow and learn.